 A few years back, only large-scale manufacturing companies used ERP systems to maintain their business processes with the utmost ease.
-In the 21st century, from startups, mid-scale firms to large scale organizations, everyone today wants a business management software or an ERP software because it allows companies to use a set of integrated applications to simplify and automate their processes or back-office functions related to technology, services, and human resources.
+But today, from startups, mid-scale firms to large-scale organizations, everyone today wants a business management software or an ERP software because it allows companies to use a set of integrated applications to simplify and automate their processes or back-office functions related to technology, services, and human resources.

 ERP provides full insight into key business processes and helps optimize systems to improve the process of data exchange, database management, and resource monitoring and reporting.

 Must-Know ERP Statistics